Joseph Wood Krutch: Biography

 Born in Knoxville, Tennessee, he was educated at the University of Tennessee and received a Ph.D. in English literature from Columbia University.
 After serving in the army in 1918, he traveled in Europe for a year with his friend, Mark Van Doren.
 Following World War I, he taught English composition at Brooklyn Polytechnic.

 In 1924, Krutch became the theater critic for The Nation, a position he held until 1952.

 As an author, Krutch first achieved prominence when he published The Modern Temper in 1929.
 There he challenged then-fashionable notions of scientific progress and optimism, arguing that science leads logically to a bleak view of the human condition.
 In the 1940s he wrote widely read biographies of Samuel Johnson and Henry David Thoreau and—largely inspired by Thoreau—published his first nature book, The Twelve Seasons (1949).

 From 1937 to 1952, he served as a professor of English at Columbia University, where he was a popular lecturer.
 In 1955, Krutch won the National Book Award for The Measure of Man (1954).
 In that work, he partially retreated from the gloomy pessimism of his early years and argued that there are aspects of human beings, such as reason, consciousness, free will, and moral judgment, that cannot be explained by mechanistic, deterministic science.

 After moving to Tucson, Arizona in 1952, partly for reasons of health, Krutch wrote several books about natural issues of ecology, the southwestern desert environment, and the natural history of the Grand Canyon, winning renown as a naturalist, nature writer, and an early conservationist.
 Like Aldo Leopold, who greatly influenced him, Krutch believed that human beings must move beyond purely human centered conceptions of "conservation" and learn to value nature for its own sake.

 In The Great Chain of Life that he published in 1956, was a chapter entitled "The Vandal and the Sportsman".
 In that chapter he wrote, "When a man wantonly destroys one of the works of Man we call him Vandal.
-When he wantonly destroys one of the works of God we call him Sportsman".
+When he wantonly destroys one of the works of God we call him Sportsman."

+Krutch defended the use of clichés in writing.

 Krutch developed a pantheistic philosophy.
 Historian Donald Worster commented that Krutch "became a kind of pantheist or ethical mystic, caught up in the joy of belonging to something greater than one's self."